St. Catherine's taffy

-St. Catherine's Taffy (tire de Sainte-Catherine) is a variety of taffy made by French-Canadian families to celebrate the feast day of Saint Catherine of Alexandria, which takes place annually on November 25.
+St. Catherine's taffy (tire de Sainte-Catherine) is a variety of taffy made by French-Canadian families to celebrate the feast day of Saint Catherine of Alexandria, which takes place annually on November 25.

 Origins

-St. Catherine's Taffy is a candy made by girls in French-Canadian families to honour St. Catherine, the patron saint of unmarried women on her feast day, November 25.
-St. Catherine's day is sometimes known in Franco Canadian families as "taffy day", a day when marriage-age girls would make taffy for eligible boys.
-Marguerite Bourgeoys, a founder of the Notre-Dame de Montréal and an early teacher at Ville-Marie, the colonial settlement that would later become Montreal, is credited with starting the tradition as a way of keeping the attention of her young students.
+St. Catherine's taffy is a candy made by girls in French-Canadian families to honour St. Catherine, the patron saint of unmarried women, on her feast day, November 25.
+Saint Catherine's Day is sometimes known in Franco-Canadian families as "taffy day", a day when marriage-age girls would make taffy for eligible boys.
+Marguerite Bourgeoys, a founder of the Notre-Dame de Montréal and an early teacher at Ville-Marie, the colonial settlement that later became Montreal, is credited with starting the tradition as a way of keeping the attention of her young students.